arikkrol1/asciiTranslator/README.md

 1. Install Go runtime from https://golang.org/dl/
    You should have Go version 1.4+
+   Default location for linux is /usr/local/go

-2. Make sure you have your GOPATH environment variable set to some directory
+2. Make sure you have your GOPATH environment variable set to the installtion directory (/usr/local/go by default)
+   Also make sure that GOPATH/bin is in the system path so "go" command can be executed from anywhere.

-3. Execute "go get github.com/arikkrol1/asciiTranslator" from the commandline This will add the code to /Your/Go/Path/src/github.com/arikkrol1/asciiTranslator
+3. Execute "go get github.com/arikkrol1/asciiTranslator" from the commandline This will add the code to GOPATH/src/github.com/arikkrol1/asciiTranslator

 4. Change input and output file paths in app.conf